 Semi-Truck Tire Blowouts

-When a semi-truck experiences a tire blowout, it can easily cause the driver to lose control of the vehicle.
+A semi-truck tire blowout can easily cause the driver to lose control of the vehicle.

 Unfortunately, when this happens, it can prompt a collision, with the potential to cause catastrophic damage to anyone involved.

 Proper Semi-Truck Inspections and Maintenance are Required

 What is perhaps the most frustrating thing about semi-truck tire blowouts is that accidents of this nature are almost always preventable.

 There are rigorous standards set in place for commercial vehicles to help prevent these sorts of accidents.